microsoft/WhatTheHack/056-CosmicTroubleshooting/Student/Challenge-04.md

 - [Azure Synapse Link for Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/synapse-link)

-## Advanced Challenges (Optional)
+## Advanced Challenge

 Too comfortable?
 Eager to do more?
-Try these additional challenges!
+Try this additional challenge:

 - Are the analytical queries you are running optimized?
 Is there a way to further optimize them?